pendo324/finch-daemon/README.md

 # Finch Daemon

-The Finch Daemon project is an open source container runtime engine that enables users to integrate any software that uses Docker's RESTful APIs as a programmatic dependency.
+The Finch Daemon project is an open source container runtime engine that enables users to integrate software that uses Docker's RESTful APIs as a programmatic dependency.
 Some core features include:

- - Full implementation of the [Docker API Spec v1.43](https://docs.docker.com/engine/api/v1.43/)
+ - A partial implementation of the [Docker API Spec v1.43](https://docs.docker.com/engine/api/v1.43/) (actively accepting contributions, especially to improve compatibility)
  - Native support for Linux environments

 ## Onboarding & Development